Inhabited set: Model theory

 Because inhabited sets are the same as nonempty sets in classical logic, it is not possible to produce a model in the classical sense that contains a nonempty set $X$ but does not satisfy "$X$ is inhabited".

-However, it is possible to construct a Kripke model $M$ that differentiates between the two notions.
+However, it is possible to construct a first-order Kripke model $M$ that differentiates between the two notions.
 Since an implication is true in every Kripke model if and only if it is provable in intuitionistic logic, this indeed establishes that one cannot intuitionistically prove that "$X$ is nonempty" implies "$X$ is inhabited".